Trinidad and Tobago passport

 Trinidad and Tobago passports are issued to citizens of Trinidad and Tobago for international travel; allowing the passport bearer to travel to foreign countries in accordance to stipulated visa requirements.
 All Trinidad and Tobago passports are issued through the Ministry of National Security, Immigration Division and are valid for a period of ten years for adults, and five years for children under 16.
+Passports can take at least 4 weeks for processing and babies are required to have their own passport.

 The passport is a CARICOM passport, as Trinidad and Tobago is a member of the Caribbean Community.

 History

 Prior to independence in 1962, Trinidad and Tobago was a crown colony, and British passports were used.

 In 2007, a new machine-readable passport was launched by the government of Trinidad and Tobago to replace the existing passport.
 The new passport features the Caribbean Community logo along with many changes to the images adorned on it.

+Presently, biometric or e-passports are not available but in late 2024, the Immigration division at the Ministry of National Security has been authorized to begin the transition.

 Application

 A citizen of Trinidad and Tobago can apply for a passport by either: